Blog Customer FeedbackWhat Is a Customer Advisory Board? Benefits, Steps, and FAQs

 What is a customer advisory board?

-customer advisory board definition.
+What a customer advisory board is NOT

 The benefits of a customer advisory board